na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 30 Oct - Pete Davidson's Era.
 Added a funny little experimental prompt that makes Assistant decide itself how long the response should be.
 Aimed at stopping Claude from cooking a bit too much as it likes to do when the chat grows longer.
+|-> Added a short clause for NSFW scenes, improves depictions of sexual acts whilst not being overly horny throughout.
 -----------------------------------------------------------------------------------------------------------------------
 ```
 ***